 Avocados 2, ripe

 optional toppings: sesame seeds, chopped coriander, sheets of crunchy nori.
 For the Togarashi mayo, 4 tbsp mayo plus 1 tsp shichimi togarashi should do the trick.

 Bring a heavy pot of water to a boil and add salt to it.
-Nomad the prawns to this water and let it boil for 1-2 minutes or till they curl.
+Add the prawns to this water and let it boil for 1-2 minutes or till they curl.
 Fish them out immediately.
-We want them to still retain some amount of crunch.
+We want them to still retain their crunch.